Dublin Institute for Advanced Studies: Context

 After becoming Taoiseach in 1937, Éamon de Valera investigated the possibility of setting up an institute of higher learning.
 De Valera was aware of the decline of the Dunsink Observatory, where Sir William Rowan Hamilton and others had held the position of Royal Astronomer of Ireland.
 Following meetings with prominent academics in the fields of mathematics and astronomy, he came to the conclusion that astronomy at Dunsink should be revived and an institute for higher learning should be established.
-The institute was and is modeled on the Institute for Advanced Study in Princeton, New Jersey, which was founded in 1930, and theoretical physics was still the research subject in 1940.
+The institute was and is modelled on the Institute for Advanced Study in Princeton, New Jersey, which was founded in 1930, and theoretical physics was still the research subject in 1940.
 The School of Celtic Studies owes its founding to the importance de Valera accorded to the Irish language.
 He considered it a vital element in the makeup of the nation, and therefore important that the nation should have a place of higher learning devoted to this subject.